FarmBot-Docs/farmbot-software/v9/FarmBot-OS/farmbot-os/configurator.md

 ![SSID.png](SSID.png)

 Now enter the <span class="fb-input">Password</span> for the WiFi network and press <span class="fb-button fb-green">NEXT</span>.
-For other network settings such as DNS or IP assignment, press **ADVANCED SETTINGS** :fa-caret-down:
+For other network settings such as DNS or IP assignment, press **ADVANCED SETTINGS** <i class="fa fa-caret-down"></i>

 ![PSK.png](PSK.png)

 ## Ethernet connections
-There are not any required settings for ethernet connections, though if you need to input additional network configuration such as DNS or IP assignment, press **ADVANCED SETTINGS** :fa-caret-down:.
+There are not any required settings for ethernet connections, though if you need to input additional network configuration such as DNS or IP assignment, press **ADVANCED SETTINGS** <i class="fa fa-caret-down"></i>.
 Otherwise, press <span class="fb-button fb-green">NEXT</span>.

 # Step 3: Enter your web app credentials
 Enter the <span class="fb-input">Email</span> and <span class="fb-input">Password</span> you used when creating your web app account.
 Then press <span class="fb-button fb-green">NEXT</span>.

 Remember: you must already have a **verified web app account** in order for the FarmBot to connect to the web app.
-See instructions for creating and verifying an account [here](../../The FarmBot Web App/the-farmbot-web-app/creating-an-account.md).
+See instructions for creating and verifying an account [here](../../The-FarmBot-Web-App/the-farmbot-web-app/creating-an-account.md).

 ![Web app.png](Web_app.png)